 - Where a breach has been identified and further investigations/actions are required we will update the complainant within eight weeks of the complaint and at regular 3 month intervals until the breach is resolved.

 - If an appeal is lodged against an enforcement notice we will notify the complainant within 5 working days of being notified of the appeal and advice on how to further participate in the appeal process.

 If a complaint raises matters that are outside the remit of planning and the Council generally, we would not be able to investigate and the request for investigation would be politely declined.
 Examples of thing we do not investigate include:

 - Parking of commercial vehicles or private roads

 It is important to note that the primary purpose of planning enforcement is to remedy any breach of planning control which may have occurred, rather than to apply punitive measures to those responsible.
 In many cases, matters are resolved through a negotiated process and are either regulated through the granting of permission or the voluntary removal/cessation of the breach.

 We will make every effort to resolve the complaint without serving a formal enforcement notice.
 Where a breach cannot be resolved, and enforcement action is justified, a formal notice may be served.
 Notices take effect at least 28 days from date of service, during which time the contravener has the right to appeal.
 If no appeal is logged after this period, the notice takes effect and steps, required by the notice, to remedy the breach of control now has to be carried out within the period specified for compliance.
 If the breach continues after this, we can take action through the courts as a criminal proceeding or take direct action to remedy the breach or both.

 The Enforcement Register

-The council is by law required to keep an enforcement register.
+we are by law required to keep an enforcement register.
 The enforcement register contains hard copies of Planning Enforcement Notices issued by the Council dating back to 1963.

 Members of the public can inspect these records at council offices free of charge, by prior appointment.